saintmalik/awesome-oss-docs/README.md

 - [LoginRadius Engineering Portal](https://github.com/LoginRadius/engineering-portal) - Engineering Blog where you can contribute by writing a guest blog of fixing any issue you find with any of the available blogs.

-- [Cascade](https://github.com/LoginRadius/cascade) - Create your internal developers’ portal using Cascade.
+- [Cascade](https://github.com/LoginRadius/cascade) - Create your internal developers' portal using Cascade.

 - [C# Password Hash Library](https://github.com/LoginRadius/csharp-password-hash) - .NET standard library to secure the passwords using multiple hashing algorithms.